evpl/jkscope/README.md

 #### `letOut`

-`takeIf` method performs given function block on this object and returns result.
+`letOut` method performs given function block on this object and returns result.

 ```
 Integer value = new MyObject().letOut(it -> it.getInt());